-This Annual Report on Form 10-K includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Securities Exchange Act of 1934, as amended.
+This Annual Report on Form 10-K includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All statements other than statements of historical facts contained in this Annual Report, including statements regarding the future financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "should," "plan," "expect," and similar expressions, as they relate to us, are intended to identify forward-looking statements.
-We have based these forward-looking statements largely on current expectations and projections about future events and financial trends that we believe may affect financial condition, results of operations, business strategy and financial needs.
+We have based these forward-looking statements largely on current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, without limitation, those described in "Risk Factors" and elsewhere in this Form 10-K, including, among other things:

-- · our inability to obtain required additional financing or financing available to us on acceptable terms; - · our inability to maintain or enter into, and our dependence upon, collaboration or contractual arrangements necessary for the clinical development of phenoxodiol and other drug candidates; - · our limited operating history; - · our failure to successfully commercialize our product candidates; - · costs and delays in the clinical development program and/or receipt of U.S. Food and Drug Administration (the "FDA") or other required governmental approvals, or the failure to obtain such approvals, for our product candidates; - · uncertainties in clinical trial results; - · our inability to maintain or enter into, and the risks resulting from our dependence upon, collaboration or contractual arrangements necessary for the development, manufacture, commercialization, marketing, sales and distribution of any products; - · our inability to control the costs of manufacturing our products; - · continued cooperation and support of Novogen Limited, our parent company; - · competition and competitive factors; - · our inability to protect our patents or proprietary rights and obtain necessary rights to third party patents and intellectual property to operate our business; - · our inability to operate our business without infringing the patents and proprietary rights of others; - · costs stemming from our defence against third party intellectual property infringement claims; - · difficulties in enforcement of civil liabilities against our officers and directors who are residents of jurisdictions outside the U.S.;
+- · our inability to obtain required additional financing or financing available to us on acceptable terms, particularly in the context of the global financial crisis; - · our inability to maintain or enter into, and our dependence upon, collaboration or contractual arrangements necessary for the clinical development of phenoxodiol and other drug candidates; - our limited operating history; - · our failure to successfully commercialize our product candidates; - · our termination of new enrollment into the OVATURE Phase III clinical trial; - · costs and delays in the clinical development program and/or receipt of U.S. Food and Drug Administration (the "FDA") - or other required governmental approvals, or the failure to obtain such approvals, for our product candidates; - · uncertainties in clinical trial results; - our inability to maintain or enter into, and the risks resulting from our dependence upon, collaboration or contractual arrangements necessary for the development, manufacture, commercialization, marketing, sales and distribution of any products; - · our inability to control the costs of manufacturing our products; - · continued cooperation and support of Novogen Limited, our parent company; - competition and competitive factors; - our inability to protect our patents or proprietary rights and obtain necessary rights to third party patents and intellectual property to operate our business; - · our inability to operate our business without infringing the patents and proprietary rights of others; - · costs stemming from our defence against third party intellectual property infringement claims;

+- · difficulties in enforcement of civil liabilities against our officers and directors who are residents of jurisdictions outside the U.S.;

 - · general economic conditions;

 - the failure of any products to gain market acceptance;

-- · technological changes;
+- technological changes;

 - · government regulation generally and the receipt of the regulatory approvals;

 - · changes in industry practice; and

 - · one-time events.